slimshizn/newt/README.md

 - `log-level` (optional): The log level to use.
 Default: INFO
 - `updown` (optional): A script to be called when targets are added or removed.
 - `tls-client-cert` (optional): Client certificate (p12 or pfx) for mTLS.
 See [mTLS](#mtls)
-- `docker-socket` (optional): Override the docker socket integration
+- `docker-socket` (optional): Override the Docker socket integration

 - Example: